saaspegasus/pegasus-docs/celery.md

 ### Configuration

-By default, Celery Beat will store the schedule in a shelve database file.
+By default, Celery Beat will store the schedule in file on the filesystem.
 When running in a production environment and especially in a containerized environment, you should use persistent storage to store the schedule.
-Pegasus is pre-configured to store the schedule in the Pegasus database using `django-celery-beat`.
+Pegasus is pre-configured to store the schedule in the Pegasus database using [`django-celery-beat`.](https://django-celery-beat.readthedocs.io/en/latest/).

 You can place the schedule task definitions in the `SCHEDULED_TASKS` setting in your `settings.py` file and then run the `bootstrap_celery_tasks` management command to create the tasks in the database.